 - Registration tool to capture emails, share updates, and send access links

-- Physical equipment like cameras, lights, and microphones for better quality video
+- Physical equipment such as cameras, lights, and microphones for better-quality video

 - Video editing software for pre-recorded sessions